 “Personal Information” means information about an identifiable individual, but does not include the name, title or business address or office telephone number of an employee of an organization.

-“Privacy Officer” means the person at CTI who is responsible for ensuring the protection of individuals’ personal information.
+“Privacy Officer” means the person at MSCR who is responsible for ensuring the protection of individuals’ personal information.
 The Privacy Officer may be contacted via email or by mail at 119 West Drive, Brampton, ON, L6T 2J6.

 “Respondent” means a member of the public who is contacted by an Interviewer for the purpose of conducting Survey Research.